informedcitizenry/6502.Net/README.md

             ldx #0
             slo (zpvar,x)
 ```
-There are four options for the `.cpu` directive: `6502`, `6502i`, `65C02`, `R65C02`, `65CE02` and `65816`. `6502` is default.
+There are six options for the `.cpu` directive: `6502`, `6502i`, `65C02`, `R65C02`, `65CE02` and `65816`. `6502` is default.
 You can also select the cpu in the command line by passing the `--cpu` option (detailed below).
 Note that only one CPU target can be selected at a time, though the 65C02 and 65CE02 are supersets of the 6502, and the 65816 and 65CE02 are  in turn supersets of both the 65C02 and 6502, so those CPUs will recognize the base 6502 mnemonics.

-Immediate mode on the 65816 differs based on register size.
+Immediate mode on the 65816 can emit different output based on the expected size.
 6502.Net must be told which size to use for which register in order to assemble the correct number of bytes for immediate mode operations.
 Use `.m8` for 8-bit accumulator and `.m16` for 16-bit accumulator; `.x8` for 8-bit index registers and `.x16` for 16-bit index registers.
 ```
             rep #%00110000